solarwinds/uamsclient-formula/README.md

 ## Locally managed Agents
 The Variable `uams_managed_locally` is used to configure the Agent to be managed locally through the configuration file.
-It Is designed to allow configuration of the UAMS Agent locally, without necessity of adding integrations manually from SWO page.
+It is designed to allow configuration of the UAMS Agent locally, without necessity of adding integrations manually from SWO page.

 If the UAMS Agent gets installed as a **locally managed** agent then it will wait for the local configuration file to be accessible.
 The default local configuration is `/opt/solarwinds/uamsclient/var/local_config.yaml`